Hauer-Heinrich/hh_video_extender/README.md

 ##### includeJavaScript
 Enable or disable automaticaly inclusion of the JavaScript file(s) of this Extension (default: on).
 The file is automatically included only when it is needed.
 See FLUID file: [Video.html](Resources/Private/Partials/Media/Type/Video.html).
+##### includeJavaScriptChapters
+Include JavaScript code for video chapter generation? (regardless of includeJavaScript option!)
+See video tracks section below!
+The file is automatically included only when it is needed.
+See FLUID file: [Video.html](Resources/Private/Partials/Media/Type/Video.html).
 ##### previewImage
 Set the path to the default previewImage, this image is also used as fallback if no PreviewImage is set at the ContentElement (CE).
 ##### previewImage_alt